JWeld/Multivariate_course/README.md

-# Multivariate course
+# Multivariate methods for ecologists course

-R code for the SLU course Multivariate Methods for Ecologists.
+This is where you will find the R code for the SLU course [Multivariate Methods for Ecologists](https://www.slu.se/en/departments/aquatic-sciences-assessment/education/post-graduate-education/phd-courses/multivariate-methods-for-ecologists/)

 The exercises for each day are found in the appropriate file (Tuesday.rmd etc).